Choosing between JustCall and Kixie for your sales team's phone system often comes down to five questions:

 JustCall is a multi-channel cloud phone system handling voice, SMS, and WhatsApp for sales and support teams.
 Kixie is a sales-focused power dialer optimized for high-volume outbound calling with connection rate optimization.

-ZoomInfo is an AI go-to-market platform that provides the intelligence layer underneath the calling, identifying who to contact, when to engage, and why they're likely to buy, using 500M contacts, 100M companies, and intent signals processed through its GTM Context Graph.
+ZoomInfo is an AI go-to-market platform that provides the intelligence layer underneath the calling, identifying who to contact, when to engage, and why they are likely to buy, using 500M contacts, 100M companies, and intent signals processed through its GTM Context Graph.

 Which platform is cheapest for a small sales team?

 JustCall has the most transparent pricing, starting at $29/user/month with unlimited US/Canada calling included.
 Kixie does not publish prices but offers a 7-day free trial.
-ZoomInfo's paid plans are custom-quoted, though ZoomInfo Lite provides permanent free access to the B2B database with 10 monthly export credits.
+ZoomInfo is free to start with consumption credits based on usage, with a free trial of the full platform available.

 Can I use ZoomInfo together with JustCall or Kixie?

 Yes.
-ZoomInfo's API access is included in all relevant plans, and the MCP server connects ZoomInfo's intelligence to any compatible tool.
+ZoomInfo's API access is included in relevant plans, and the ZoomInfo MCP server connects ZoomInfo's intelligence to any compatible tool.
 Teams commonly use ZoomInfo for prospect identification and buyer intent data, then feed verified contacts and signals into their dialer of choice.
 This combination addresses both the "who to call" and "how to call" problems.
+ZoomInfo's MCP integration enables AI agents to access ZoomInfo data directly as a native tool.

 Which platform is best for maximizing outbound connection rates?